SamGilb/DeepLearningProj2/README.md

 Saving the Main.R file for last

-When you get to the Main.R file follow the aforementioned steps and the program should run and plot
+When you get to the Main.R file follow the aforementioned steps and the program should run and produce similar plots